ThomasKientz/mdisearch/README.md

 # MDI Search

-MDI Search is a lightning fast search engine powered by [Algolia](https://www.algolia.com/) to help developers find the best [MDI icons](https://materialdesignicons.com) and building UIs.
+MDI Search is a lightning fast search engine powered by [Algolia](https://www.algolia.com/) to help developers find the best icons and create stunning user interfaces.

 Finding icons is a pain.
 Developers need to quickly find relevant icons for a given context and don't want to scroll through thousands of icons and searching for an exact icon name.
 For a "success" page, they want an icon expressing success like the `check` icon.
 Searching for "success", **should** returns "check" icons, and it should be typo tolerant too.